 The CAISO does not prohibit net-energy metered (NEM) locations from participating in PDRs or RDRRs, however, meter data from NEM locations must only represent load or the resulting load offset when using the MGO methodology;

 Meter data intervals in which there is a net export of energy, at any underlying PDR or RDRR location, must be set to zero (0) when using a Customer Load Baseline methodology.
 This must be performed prior to summing individual location meter data in the development of the aggregated SQMD to the CAISO for that PDR or RDRR resource.
 Meter Data will consist of Energy output of the behind-the-meter generation up to, but not including, output that represents an export of energy from that location.
-Additionally, when calculating the Generator Output Baseline using the MGO methodology, meter data must a) be set to zero in any Settlement interval in which the behind-the-meter generation is charging and b) consist of the Energy output of the behind-the-meter generation up to, but not including, the output greater than its facility Demand.
+Additionally, when calculating the Generator Output Baseline using the MGO methodology, meter data must a) be set to zero in any Settlement interval in which the behind-the-meter generation is charging and b) consist of the Energy output of the behind-the-meter generation up to, but not including, output greater than its facility Demand.

 The DRP’s SC submits a PDR or RDRR bid to curtail Load and receive Automated Dispatch System (ADS) instructions as if it were a generator.
 The PDR or RDRR is bid and settled at a PNode (which could be a specific location or an aggregation of PNodes, and Settlement occurs directly between the CAISO and the DRP’s Scheduling Coordinator;